Loans for Minorities with Bad Credit

 3. Minority Business Development Agency

-This is a government agency with online and business centers across the country.
+This is a government agency with online and business centres across the country.
 One of their services is connecting minority business owners with sympathetic lenders.

 4. Non-Profit Organizations